michaeljayc/store-api/README.md

 store-api

 ## Description
-An API that I created in performing CRUD operations for a certain model (ProductS) using Node.JS, Express.JS and MongoDB Atlas.
+Store API that I'm currently improving that will provide different types of customer information regarding restaurants and their products.
+Created using Node.JS, Express.JS and MongoDB.

 # Starter
 Starter project for store-api.
 Will add changes from time to time to integrate